Five Facts About Parenting Time or Visitation in NJ

 At times, a custodial parent interferes with a parenting time order previously established by the court.
 In such a situation, the noncustodial parent can file a motion to enforce the parenting time order.

 The court typically schedules a hearing to examine the need for enforcement.
 Depending on the circumstances, the court can sanction the custodial parent for failing to comply with the parenting order, possibly imposing monetary sanctions, such as paying the noncustodial parent's attorney fees.
 If interference with parenting time has been persistent, the court can even change custody, making the noncustodial parent the primary custodian of the minor child.Changing Parenting Time Under Child Custody Laws in NJ

 A parenting time order can be changed via a proper motion filed with the court.
 In addition, the parents can agree between themselves to alter a parenting time order.
 Such an agreement needs to be approved by the court to ensure that it meets the best interests of the minor child.

 Parenting time ensures that both parents are able to develop appropriate, meaningful relationships with a minor child.
 In the end, these types of strong relationships with both parents are deemed to be in the best interests of a minor child.

 Peter Van Aulen practice focuses on divorce, child custody and family law.
 He has negotiated many parenting time agreements.
 Further, he successfully handled a number of contested parenting time cases.
 Mr. Van Aulen has been certified by the New Jersey Supreme Court as a Matrimonial Attorney.
-If you have any questions concerning child custody laws in New Jersey, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at (201) 845 7400 today for a free 30 minute in office consultation.
+If you have any questions concerning child custody laws in New Jersey, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at (201) 845 7400 today for a free comprehensive in office consultation.